niravcodes/niravcodes.github.io/_drafts/2020-02-09-making-mnsa-a-nepali-programming-language.md

 ### The Arduino interface

 मनसा can also write code for Arduino.
 The idea came when I was trying to teach my cousin (who's 12) this programming language.
-I realized that
+I realized that it's difficult to get a kid to relate to the world inside the computer.
+For example, when teaching the concept of looping for the first time, it's way easier to show him a led blinking 10 times and explain the code than to show him ten instances of 'Hello World'.

+So a literally a day before the major demonstration, I added in some features to the language, mainly the `external` interface which can then be used to write external C code inside मनसा functions.
+So the resulting system is kind of hacky

-### Random observations
+### Random, interesting observations

 1. It's nice to have a small code diary, if you will, to jot down all complex ideas that you think up while coding.
 I made a `diary.md` file on the root of the source tree to keep a chronological log of my thoughts, snippets of codes, things I had to do next, of bugs and other things in the file.
 2. C++11 range based loops are awesome.
 Why didn't I know about these before?
-3. Makefiles get real sloppy and annoying to maintain.
-4. Vscode with
-5. VSCODE with c++ extentino is incredible.
-They seem to be making proper ASTs for my syntax on the fly.
-So far, I've only ever used vim and sublime without much configuration (for c and c++, that is).
-It makes things so much easier.
-6. c++17 is great.
-I'm ysing things in ways they perhaps weren't meant to be used for better code management.
-One of them is I'm using lambdas for organisation of function code. it is fun.
-7. pratt and recursive descent
-8. I'm also working on a website **LINK SCREENSHOT**
-9. Unique Pointer is a lifesaver. supereffective once you get the hang of it. in previous c-like c++ code, I'd used raw poitners like in C. SO fucked.
-   but with _unique POinters_ it's easy to forget if you've already moved things, and end up with null pointers.
-Specially matters in complex mutually recursive functions that pass around pointers to subtrees as if they were joints.
+3. Makefiles get very sloppy very fast and annoying to maintain.
+I must learn to use more sophisticated build system soon.
+Maybe Cmake?
+The build system should be able to build on both Linux and on WSL, install all required programs if they don't exist, and only compile the libraries that actually changed.
+4. Most of the 3000+ lines of code I've written is worthless.
+I think I read somewhere lines of code are not investments, rather they are loans.
+The more you add to the codebase, the more expensive you make it to maintain it.
+It takes more time for a prospective contributor to make sense of the whole project.
+The more lines you write, the more bugs you hide.
+I would have been far far better using a parser generator and making the language interpreted instead of compiled.
+That would reduce complexity of the system and let me focus on the big picture and on the applications of the language.
+5. At some point, you _absolutely_ need a second, vertical monitor.
+6. Compiling larger codebases takes far more time than I expected.

 USE **PRESENTATION's MATERIAL**

-# Interesting observatoins

-1. One interesting thing I noticed isL
-   1. VSCODE with c++ extention enabled takes insane amount 1.3 of memory,.
-So does chrome USes smem to find out
-   2. at some point, you **_need_** _a second, prefreably vertical monitor._

-# Reaching 2500 lines and what that means

-1. at some point, you need to rethink your build system.
-Blog idea: Moving to Cmake? or is it too boring??
-2. Compilation takes way too long.
-That's wasted time.
-3. Cross system compilation is important
-4. _*Most of the code is pointless_*

 ## Making Vector Website